History (HIST)

 This course is a survey of American History from the Progressive Era through Great Depression, the two World Wars, the Cold War, the social political and cultural changes of the 60’ and 70’s and into Reagan and the post Reagan Era, with emphasis on the development of our political, constitutional, economic, social and cultural institutions.
 3 credits (3 lecture hours) fall and spring This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education Requirement for American History and US History & Civic Engagement.

 HIST 151.
-World History to 1600.
+History Before the Global Age.
 (3 Credits)

 HIST 152.
-World History from 1500.
+History in the Global Age.
 (3 Credits)

 HIST 171.
 Environmental History.
 (3 Credits)